 - 1. Prove financial need based on federal and state guidelines. - 2.
-Have a high school diploma or GED or pass the Ability to Benefit Test.
-Note: Students who do not pass the test may also be eligible under certain circumstances - 3.
-Be enrolled as a regular student working toward a degree or certificate. - 4.
+Have a high school diploma or GED. - Be enrolled as a regular student working toward a degree or certificate. - 4.
 Be a U.S. citizen or eligible non-citizen. - 5.
-Be making satisfactory academic progress. - Not be in default on any educational loan or owe a refund on an educational grant. - 7.
-Have a social security number. - 8.
-Register with the Selective Service System (applies to male students only).
-Free Application for Federal Student Aid (FAFSA) To apply for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
+Be making satisfactory academic progress.

+- Not be in default on any educational loan or owe a refund on an educational grant. - Register with the Selective Service System (applies to male students only).

+Free Application for Federal Student Aid (FAFSA)

+To apply for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
 The FAFSA is used to determine eligibility for all state and federal financial aid.